 - Gifts designated for the Liz Button Full Plate Fund will help ensure that there is always enough at the Downtown Welcome Table, and a seat at the table for everyone.

 - Gifts designated for the Charles Burns Memorial Fresco Fund will support the effort to share the Haywood Street Fresco with diverse audiences and help sustain Haywood Street’s core programs.

 Make a long-term impact:

-- The Haywood Street Respite Endowment is a permanent fund held at the Community Foundation of WNC that generates annual revenue to support Respite.
+- The Haywood Street Endowment is a permanent fund held at the Community Foundation of WNC that generates annual revenue to support the Haywood Street ministries and programs.
 For more information call Laura at Haywood [828-575-2477, ext 104] or Becky Davis at CFWNC [828-254-4960].

 IRA Charitable Rollover: